 Dannah is an Office Admin taking care of all of our Explorer Chick with guest services, reservations, and assisting our Destination Managers.
 She calls the the Philippines home where she is currently finishing her post-graduate studies at the University of the Philippines in Business Management.
 She loves to chase the clouds and fill her soul with beautiful places.
 She has gone on several backpacking trips throughout her home country with her personal favorite being Sagada Mountain.
 Weekends spent playing soccer and running keep her in ready to chase the next mountain sunset or waterfall.

 Emily is the Digital Marketing Manager at Explorer Chick.
-She has a bachelor’s degree in English and communications, and she loves getting to help connect women to the outdoors through storytelling and media.
-Combining her passion for media and the outdoors, she has worked with outdoor brands like Nemo Equipment, Osprey, Sea & Summit Sunscreen.
+She has a bachelor’s degree in English and communications and loves to help connect women to the outdoors through storytelling and media.

-While her home base is Florida, Emily has been nomadic for the last five years.
-She’s lived in Yellowstone National Park, South Korea, and a Chevy Express van cruising around the western US.
+While her home base is now Portland, OR, Emily has been nomadic for the last five years, living in Yellowstone National Park, South Korea, and a Chevy Express van cruising around the western US.
+Some of her favorite adventures have been climbing Mt Fuji in Japan, scuba diving in Indonesia, and hiking to watch an active volcano erupt in Guatemala.
 Emily loves cooking meals for friends, trying local brews in every new city she explores, and booking last-minute spontaneous flights to new countries.

-While she loves traveling to new places, her favorite memories are always the ones where she connects with new people and gets to share her experiences with others.
-So far, she’s checked off 33 states and 16 countries.
+While she loves traveling to new places, her favorite memories are always where she connects with new people and shares her experiences with others.
+So far, she’s checked off 33 states and 17 countries.